Emi Hashino

 Emi Hashino (はしの えみ, Hashino Emi) is a Japanese comedian and stage actress.
-She is usually starring in TBS's long-term program, King's brunch.
+She is usually starring in TBS's long-term program, King's brunch, where she is a popular regular.

-Her amiable behavior and chatting have won her a good reputation and popularity as a regular on that show.
-She is perhaps most recognizable from her playful "Kaimono Suki-na-Hime-sama" ("The Shopping-Loving Princess") character, and she is affectionately called "Emi chan" by other starring TV tarentos or announcers.
+She is perhaps most recognizable from her "Kaimono Suki-na-Hime-sama" ("The Shopping-Loving Princess") character, and is affectionately called "Emi chan" by other TV tarentos or announcers.